AE-nv/holy-hack-2024-ai-workshop/README.md

 ## 2. Transcribing audio files using **Whisper**

+### Speech service

+Open up the `services/speech2text.py` file.

+Complete the `transcribe` function such that it transcribes a file given by the streamlit `st.FileUploader()`.
+The function should be called in *pages/Upload_Data.py*.

+### Splitter

+With the transcription, we have unstructured data that

 ## 3. Implement RAG retrieval strategies

 ## 4. Implement Chatbot functionality with **Semantic Routing**